shimaore/tough-rate/middleware/ruleset.coffee.md

         yield @res.respond '485'
         return

+* doc.prefix.gwlist (array) List of gateways/carriers for this rule.
-* doc.rule.gwlist (array) List of gateways/carriers for this rule.
-Has priority over the `destination` field.
+* doc.destination.gwlist (array) List of gateways/carriers for this rule.

       if rule.gwlist?
         @res.gateways = rule.gwlist